Maneki Neko Meaning and Origins: What Japan’s Lucky Cat Really Means

 Imado, Edo Pottery, and the Ceramic Thread

 Another important thread leads to Imado, an old pottery district in Edo.
-Historical references to Imado pottery mention figurines such as Inari foxes and Maneki Neko alongside everyday wares.
-That connection matters because it places the lucky cat not only in folklore, but also in the history of Japanese ceramics.
+Historical references to Imado pottery place Maneki Neko and Inari fox figurines alongside everyday wares, connecting lucky-cat folklore directly with the history of ceramic production.

 Left Paw vs. Right Paw: What the Raised Paw Means